1. Status interface

 A dashboard presents the most important information on a topic on a single page, such as the answer to the question "What is the status of my Checkmk site?"
 Different visualizations of data are used and combined in a dashboard, such as views, history graphs, tables, diagrams and many other elements.
 The aim is to present the information from different perspectives to you in such a way that you can grasp the essentials quickly and are not distracted by unnecessary details.

-Checkmk provides several preconfigured dashboards that you can open from the Monitor menu: the Main, the Checkmk and the Problem dashboard:
+Checkmk provides several preconfigured dashboards that you can open from the Monitor menu: the Main and the Checkmk dashboard.

 A special feature of the Checkmk dashboards is that by using an intelligent algorithm they automatically adapt to the available screen dimensions and make optimal use of the screen size.